Tips for the First-Time Business Traveler

 Books and magazines – Bring a couple of books and magazines you can read on the flight.

-Trip photos – You can’t plan for everything, but you can make sure to bring a few images that you can look back on later.
+Trip photos – You can’t plan for everything, but you can bring a few images you can look back on later.

-Towels and sheets – Bring a couple of towels and bed sheets suitable for your destination.
+Towels and sheets – Bring some towels and bed sheets suitable for your destination.

 When to pack for international travel

-If you’re planning on starting a new business, planning and researching your destination is essential.
-Otherwise, you could end up with a bunch of unnecessary items you’ll need to spend money on or waste space on your suitcase.
+Planning and researching your destination is essential if you plan on starting a new business.
+Otherwise, you could end up with many unnecessary items you’ll need to spend money on or waste space on your suitcase.

 To avoid this, consider packing the following: